OK Computer OKNOTOK 1997 2017: Promotion and release

 OKNOTOK was the first Radiohead compilation released after their back catalogue was transferred from EMI to XL Recordings in 2016.
-Previous compilations were not remastered, contained no new material and were issued without Radiohead's involvement.
+Previous compilations were not remastered, contained no new material and were issued without Radiohead's involvement after their contract with EMI ended in 2003.

 Radiohead announced OKNOTOK on 2 May 2017.
 It was promoted with posters in cities around the world featuring cryptic messages, and a teaser video featuring "glitchy" computer graphics and lyrics from "Climbing Up the Walls".
 Radiohead temporarily restored their website to its 1997 state.

-The download and CD editions of OKNOTOK were released on 23 June 2017, and the boxed edition shipped in July.
+The download and CD editions were released on 23 June 2017, and the boxed edition shipped in July.
 Radiohead released "I Promise" on 2 June and "Man of War" on 22 June as downloads for those who had pre-ordered OKNOTOK, accompanied by music videos.
 A video for "Lift" followed on 12 September.

 On 11 July, Radiohead released an "unboxing" video previewing the contents of the special edition.
 The video features Chieftain Mews, a character who appears in Radiohead's webcasts and promotional material.
 In December 2019, Radiohead uploaded all their albums, including OKNOTOK, to YouTube.
 In January 2020, they added the OKNOTOK special edition cassette to their website as part of the Radiohead Public Library, an online archive of their work.